-Operating Unit Profit ("OUP") decreased -41.4% (-37.5% in constant currency).
-This decrease was primarily due to decreased profitability in the United States business of \$118.8 million, which includes the decreased demand for our Manpower and Experis staffing/interim services and decreased activity in our RPO permanent recruitment business, as noted above.
-The decreased profitability in the United States was partially offset by decreased selling and administrative expenses, particularly bonuses and sales commissions and salaries, as noted above.
-OUP margin in the Americas decreased to 3.8% in 2023 from 5.7% in 2022, respectively.
-In the United States, OUP margin decreased to 3.4% in 2023 from 6.3% in 2022 primarily due to a decrease in gross profit margin as we saw decreased demand for our Manpower and Experis staffing/interim services and decreased activity in our RPO permanent recruitment business.
-The decrease was also due to an increase in our selling and administrative expenses as a percent of revenue as we reduced costs slower than the decline in gross profit and incurred higher levels of restructuring charges as compared to the previous year.
-Other Americas OUP margin increased to 4.5% in 2023 from 4.4% in 2022 primarily due to an increase in our gross profit margin, specifically in our Manpower staffing services, partially offset by an increase in our selling and administrative expenses as a percent of revenue as we saw restructuring in both Canada and Mexico.
+OUP decreased -14.5% (-8.9% in constant currency) in 2024, which represents a 3.4% OUP margin, a decrease from 3.8% in 2023.
+This decrease was primarily due to decreased profitability in our United States business of \$16.7, which experienced decreased activity in our higher-margin permanent recruitment business, as noted above, partially offset by decreases to selling and administrative expenses as a percent of revenue.
+In the United States, OUP margin decreased to 2.8% in 2024 from 3.3% in 2023 primarily due to decreased activity in our higher-margin permanent recruitment and Manpower and Experis staffing/interim businesses, as noted above, partially offset by a decrease in our selling and administrative expenses as a percent of revenue.
+Other Americas OUP margin decreased to 4.4% in 2024 from 4.6% in 2023 primarily due to an increase in our selling and administrative expenses as a percent of revenue and decreased gross profit margins across our staffing and interim services.